 While typing, keep your wrists straight, your upper arms close to your body, and your hands at or slightly below elbow height.
 Never cradle a phone between your ear and shoulder; use a headset or speakerphone instead.
 Your computer's monitor should be directly in front of you, roughly arm's length away, with the top of the screen at or slightly below eye level (or one or two inches lower if you wear bifocals.)
 Your brightest light source should be to the side of your monitor.

 Standing is even better than sitting, according to the Mayo Clinic.
-If you're looking into a standing desk like our favorite from Autonomous, you'll still want to set it up in an ergonomically correct manner as outlined above.
+If you're looking into a standing desk, you'll still want to set it up in an ergonomically correct manner as outlined above.
 Make every effort to keep your head, neck, torso, and legs in line and vertical while at your standing workstation.

 Credits — The person that worked on this guide